hiki-t/aisf24_solo_project/_sources/intro.md

 - Experimenting with different settings
 - Exploring alternative research questions and modified implementations

-This approach aims to help new AI safety researchers, engineers, and practitioners gain practical experience in a specific AI safety topic—particularly superposition analysis.
+This approach aims to help new AI safety researchers, engineers, practitioners or anyone interested in AI safety gain practical experience in a specific AI safety topic — particularly superposition analysis.
 My project is designed as a self-guided starting point for running AI safety experiments.

 Of course, there is no problem to just read my project summary to get a high-level overview of my project's findings and think through future directions or wider applications.
 Feel free to explore as you wish!